Spyderisk/system-modeller-deployment/README.md

 * edit `.env` and use different names values for:
   * update `SERVICE_DOMAIN` to a different name than the first deployment SERVICE_DOMAIN
   * update `PROXY_EXTERNAL_PORT` to a different value than the first deployment PROXY_EXTERNAL_PORT
-* run `docker-compose pull` (optional step to ensure that the latest images are downloaded)
+* run `docker compose pull` (optional step to ensure that the latest images are downloaded)

 Start the second deployment with or without a secure Keycloak service as described above.
 The second service can be access/proxied from the port defined by PROXY_EXTERNAL_PORT value.